Deployment Guide

 cd app

-chmod +x agent.py
+chmod +x launcher.py

 nano Customization/config.json